voidlizard/fixme/README.md

 fixme scans files for a specific comments, remembers and tracks them with the context.

-It's oriented on git hashes and blobs, not file names.
+It's oriented to git hashes and blobs, not file names.

 It opens a lot of opportunities, like CHANGELOG and other docs generation and lightweight code review.